stavros-liaskos/stavrosliaskos/README.md

 - https://shields.io/#/
 - use #6DD8CE for active/link color?
 Also on select, hover, button:hover ("fills up" the button)
 - what if everytime a user enters, there is another color chosen for links?
+- fix FOUC of contact elements with inline styles

 ## Pages
 /